DumbMachine/VideoQuery/paper_related/DeepQuery Content Based Video Search & Retrieval.md

 To evaluate the effectiveness of our proposed system for scalable content based video retrieval, we conducted experiments on 3 video datasets.
 Namely the UCF101, HDF51 and a custom `Rick and Morty dataset`.
 The details of the experiments and the results are descrived in the following sections.

 A. Datasets and Experiments Settings

+B. Pretraining:

+: The normal ImageNet Pretraining and the second specific pretraining

 [ref](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7797446&tag=1)